Tom Kent’s Last Gift To Radio

 I rolled down the window to listen to the sounds of Nashville nightlife.
 As many times as I’ve heard the music blaring from Kid Rock’s club or Jason Aldean’s rooftop, it creates adrenalin for the driver stuck in moment.
 You’re watching young fans walk the streets in cowboy boots and visualizing the blisters on their heels when they get back to the hotel room and realize there’s a penalty for wearing those boots for the first time when you’re walking 20,000 steps per day.

 As I inched along Broadway, I went to my killing-time pastime: the radio scan button.
 My car gives me five seconds of the station before scanning to the next signal.
 Press scan again to stop the scanning.
-My head turned toward the middle dashboard when it scanned to 92.9 WJXA, the Mainstream AC in Nashville.
+My head turned toward the middle dashboard when it scanned to Mix 92.9 WJXA, the Mainstream AC in Nashville.

 “that’s my station”